Wharfedale 3 Peaks Challenge

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-- Three Peaks route: 17 miles with 3,800ft of ascent, covering Firth Fell, Buckden Pike, and Great Whernside.
+- Three Peaks Challenge: 17 miles, 3800 ft ascent; Firth Fell, Buckden Pike, Great Whernside.